-KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints Daniel A. Ninivaggi, Adam Kroll and Melissa A. Leonard, and each of them, his or her true and lawful attorneys-in-fact and agents, each with full power of substitution and resubstitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign any and all amendments, including post-effective amendments, to this Registration Statement, and any registration statement relating to the offering covered by this Registration Statement and filed pursuant to Rule 462(b) under the Securities Act of 1933, and to file the same, with exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done, as fully for all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that each of said attorneys-in-fact and agents, or his or her substitute or substitutes may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below hereby constitutes and appoints Daniel Ninivaggi, Adam Kroll and Melissa A. Leonard, and each of them, his or her true and lawful attorneys-in-fact and agents, each with full power of substitution and resubstitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign this Annual Report on Form 10-K for the fiscal year ended December 31, 2021, and any and all amendments and supplements thereto and all other instruments necessary or desirable in connection therewith, and to file the same, with exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done, as fully for all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that each of said attorneys-in-fact and agents, or his or her substitute or substitutes may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, this Post-effective Amendment No. 1 to the Registration Statement on Form S-1 has been signed below by the following persons in the capacities and on the date indicated.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this Annual Report on Form 10-K has been signed below by the following persons on behalf of the registrant and in the capacities and on the dates indicated.

-Signature Title Date /s/ Daniel A. Ninivaggi Daniel A. Ninivaggi Chief Executive Officer March 18, 2022 /s/ Adam Kroll Adam Kroll Chief Financial Officer and Principal Accounting Officer March 18, 2022 /s/ David T. Hamamoto David T. Hamamoto Director March 18, 2022 /s/ Keith Feldman Keith Feldman Director March 18, 2022 /s/ Jane Reiss Jane Reiss Director March 18, 2022 /s/ Dale Spencer Dale Spencer Director March 18, 2022 /s/ Michael Gates Michael Gates Director March 18, 2022 /s/ Angela Strand Angela Strand Director March 18, 2022 /s/ Martin J. Rucidlo Martin J. Rucidlo Director March 18, 2022
+Signature /s/ Daniel Ninivaggi Title Date

+Daniel Ninivaggi Chief Executive Officer (Principal Executive Officer) February 28, 2022

+/s/ Adam Kroll Chief Financial Officer (Principal Financial Officer and Principal February 28, 2022

+Adam Kroll Accounting Officer)

+/s/ David T. Hamamoto Director February 28, 2022

+David T. Hamamoto

+/s/ Keith Feldman Director February 28, 2022

+Keith Feldman

+/s/ Jane Reiss Disector February 28, 2022

+Jane Reiss Director

+/s/ Dale Spencer Director February 28, 2022

+Dale Spencer

+/s/ Michael Gates Director February 28, 2022

+Michael Gates

+/s/ Angela Strand Director February 28, 2022

+Angela Strand -

+/s/ Martin J. Rucidlo Director February 28, 2022

+Martin J. Rucidlo Director - ·